jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Qiqqa Functionalities & Technology Areas.md

 ## FTS aka Full Text Search

 FTS aka Full Text Search or "googling your stuff locally" ;-) is done using an old lucene.Net v3 engine.
 Not the biggest issue, as that one is not failing yet, but would be great if we could upgrade.
-Meanwhile lucene.net as a project is still in v4 while tge world around has moved fast: lucene (java) is at v8.x while there's plenty layered in top that's the buzz of the town these days: solr, elasticsearch, etc. Again, not a must-have like the previous items, but has been investigated.
+Meanwhile lucene.net as a project is still in v4 while the world around has moved fast: lucene (java) is at v8.x while there's plenty layered in top that's the buzz of the town these days: solr, elasticsearch, etc. Again, not a must-have like the previous items, but has been investigated.

 ## Application performance